 When you no longer see any status bars indicating that a scan is in progress, click anywhere on the application row to launch the app-specific summary page.

 Step 4: Merge the GitHub pull request (Optional)

-If you used a demo repo, you do not have to merge the PR created by ShiftLeft unless you are interested in modifying the behavior defined in the YAML file.
+If you used a demo repo, you do not have to merge the PR created by ShiftLeft unless you want to modify the behavior defined in the YAML file.

 Similarly, if you provided a repository you own for analysis, you must merge the PR if you would like to continue having ShiftLeft analyze your repo.
-You can also modify the YAML file to customize the GitHub Action's behavior further.
+You can also modify the YAML file to further customize the GitHub Action's behavior.